pnowy/fulgora/README.md

 ## Intellij IDEA color scheme

-If you are looking Intellij IDEA thema you will find it on this [VS Code theme plugin](https://github.com/pnowy/fulgora/blob/main/fulgora.icls).
+If you are looking Intellij IDEA color schema you will find it on this [VS Code theme plugin](https://github.com/pnowy/fulgora/blob/main/fulgora.icls) repository.

 **Enjoy!**